Investigating FRB 20240114A with FAST: Morphological Classification and Drifting Rate Measurements in a Burst-Cluster Framework: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This study presents morphological classification and drifting rate measurements of the repeating fast radio burst source FRB~20240114A, utilizing observational data obtained from the Five-hundred-meter Aperture Spherical Telescope (FAST) on March 12, 2024.
-As detailed in Section~\ref{DM_Optimized_for_Structure}, we employed the average dispersion measure (DM) optimized for the burst's finest temporal structures during the March 12, 2024 observations to de-disperse the data.
-This enabled comprehensive morphological classification (Section~\ref{sec:morphology}) and drifting rate measurements (Section~\ref{Drifting_Rate}), followed by systematic exploration of statistical relationships between drifting rates and various physical parameters (Section~\ref{Statistical_Relationships}).
-Key concepts including sub-bursts, bursts, burst-clusters, and consecutive/intermittent time intervals were rigorously defined and visually illustrated (Figure~\ref{burst_definition}), with consecutive time intervals of downward/upward drifting burst-clusters (i.e., time intervals of downward/upward drifting bursts) also being specified.
-Notably, as discussed in Section~\ref{Analysis_of_consecutive_and_intermittent}, a Kolmogorov-Smirnov (K-S) test was implemented to statistically compare whether the intermittent and consecutive time intervals of upward/downward drifting burst-clusters originate from identical distributions.
+This study presents the morphological classification and drifting rate measurements of the repeating fast radio burst source FRB~20240114A, utilizing observational data obtained from FAST on March~12, 2024.
+As detailed in Section~\ref{DM_Optimized_for_Structure}, we employed the average DM optimized for the burst's finest temporal structures during the March~12, 2024, observations to de-disperse the data.
+This enabled comprehensive morphological classification (Section~\ref{sec:morphology}) and drifting rate measurements (Section~\ref{Drifting_Rate}), followed by a systematic exploration of statistical relations between drifting rates and various physical parameters, as well as the narrow-band spectral properties that are more naturally explained by magnetospheric emission (Section~\ref{Statistical_relations}).
+Key concepts, including sub-bursts, bursts, burst-clusters, and consecutive/intermittent time intervals, were rigorously defined and visually illustrated (Figure~\ref{burst_definition}), with consecutive time intervals of downward/upward drifting burst-clusters (i.e., time intervals of downward/upward drifting bursts) also being specified.
+Notably, as discussed in Section~\ref{Analysis_of_consecutive_and_intermittent}, a K-S test was implemented to statistically compare whether the intermittent and consecutive time intervals of upward/downward drifting burst-clusters originate from identical distributions.

-In the analysis of the upward drifting single-component burst-clusters (U1), we observe a linear increase in the lower bound of the drifting rate as the peak frequency increases (Figure~\ref{scatter_plot_Y1}).
-This trend may be influenced by the accuracy of the DM correction.
-If the DM were perfectly corrected for a single-component burst-cluster, leading to ND1, inaccuracies in the DM correction could cause a higher drifting rate for high-frequency burst-clusters compared to low-frequency ones, making the drifting less obvious.
-However, no similar pattern is observed for downward drifting, suggesting that DM correction alone cannot fully explain the observed drifting behavior.
-This implies that other physical mechanisms, in addition to DM correction, may contribute to the drifting rate behavior.